heiseonline/shariff-backend-php/README.md

 Installing the Shariff backend on you own server
 ------------------------------------------------

-To run Shariff under a certain URL, unzip the [release](https://github.com/heiseonline/shariff-backend-php/releases) zip file and put contents of `build/` into a directory under the document root of your web server.
+To run Shariff under a certain URL, unzip the [release](https://github.com/heiseonline/shariff-backend-php/releases) zip file into a directory under the document root of your web server.

 This zip file contains a configuration file `shariff.json`.
 The following configuration options are available: